hexinatgithub/stanford-compilers/README.md

  * [Treewalk Code Generator](assignments/PA5/cgen.cc) - writing a pass for code generation using a naive treewalk algorithm, generating code for the 'stack machine')
  	* The input to the code generator is the attributed abstract syntax tree and the output is a file consisting of MIPS instructions
  	* [Here](handouts/PA5.pdf) is the assignment specification

-## Testing and Grading
-Most compiler phases are tested using the automated scripts which generate test cases and run each phase on the generated test cases.
-Almost all scripts were provided by the skeleton coursework project.
-All compiler phases are written and treated separately (ex: semantic analysis depends on the reference parser and lexer instead of ones written in this repository).
-This is to ensure that each phase generates only its own mistakes, since the mistakes made in previous phases could easily propagate in some later phase.

-In the last phase (code generator), reference lexer, parser and semantic analyser are replaced by the ones written in this repository since they have shown 100% accuracy, so it was reasonable to treat them as correct, although it may be wrong.
-There were precisely 270 test cases across all phases.

-To test the whole project, simply run **run-all-phases-test.sh** in the root of repository.
-This script should (re)compile all phases, test them separately and link them into a compiler which will be tested as a whole executable.

 ## Sample COOL Programs
 In the [examples](examples) folder, there are various example COOL programs.
 Some of them are very simple and illustrate only key features of the COOL language, but there a few ones which are quite advanced.